 So, after spending quite a bit of time filling out everything and completing the summary as best I could without writing a novel, I made the call.

 There is no “pre-screening” process by which any of your information is put into a database or an account agent assigned to your particular case.

 All you have to do is complete the paperwork and submit it to them, plain and simple.

-She was very knowledgeable, I must say, as I asked a variety of question that didn’t necessarily apply to my situation but which I was curious about nonetheless.
+She was very knowledgeable, I must say, as I asked a variety of questions that didn’t necessarily apply to my situation but which I was curious about nonetheless.

 As it turns out, the woman who answered my call (after only a few seconds, which was a welcomed surprise!) informs me that there is no phone call necessary.

-One of my main concerns for my own situation was the use of an appraisal in determining worthiness of any kind of assistance.
+One of my main concerns in my own situation was the use of an appraisal in determining the worthiness of any kind of assistance.